YuriyDubinin/memory-cache/README.md

 - **Methods:**
   - `Get(key Key) (Value, error)`: Retrieves the value associated with a given key.
 If the key does not exist, it returns an error indicating that the key was not found.
-  - `Set(key Key, value Value)`: Adds or updates a key-value pair in the cache.
+  - `Set(key Key, value Value, lifetime time.Duration)`: Adds or updates a key-value pair in the cache.
   - `Delete(key Key) error`: Deletes a key-value pair from the cache.
 If the key does not exist, it returns an error indicating that the key was not found.
+  - `Automatic Data Expiration`: Entries with expired lifetimes are automatically cleared from the cache.

+- **Automatic Clearing of Outdated Data:**
+  - The cache runs a background goroutine that periodically checks and removes expired entries.
+The interval for checking is set to 1 second by default.
+  - `Stop Mechanism`: The cache has a mechanism to stop the automatic clearing process when necessary, by sending a signal through a channel.

 ## Installation